Dynasty Tactics 2

 Dynasty Tactics 2 (三國志戦記2, Sangokushi Senki 2 in Japan) is the sequel to Koeis Dynasty Tactics.
 The game has 84 stages, roughly 200 different battle and strategy events, and 96 different tactics, which is near double the last game's number.
-A PlayStation 2 port to Sony's PlayStation Network was released on July 9, 2013.

 Gameplay

-Unlike the first title, players are limited with starting Liu Bei's story at the start of the game for the prologue feature.
+Unlike the first title, players are limited to starting Liu Bei's story at the start of the game for the prologue feature.
 Afterwards, they can choose Liu Bei, Cao Cao, Sun Ce, or Lu Bu's stories.
 Lu Bu's daughter debuts in this game and can be used as part of his armies.

 Recruited officers can be employed as spies to infiltrate enemy forces and sneak into cities.
 There are two possible routes to travel:

 If a spy is sent into an enemy-occupied city, then there is a chance the spy will be caught and be sent back to the player's home base.
 Alternatively, if the spy isn't caught, then the player can perform different Ruses against the enemy army.
 These Ruses cost Craft points.
 Also, the player can take a more in-depth view of the enemy army, including who are friends of the enemy officers.
 If the spy is a friend of the enemy officer, then he may visit said officer.
 Sometimes, the officer will be convinced to defect.

-If the spy is placed into a city with a civilian, and that civilian is friends with the spy, at the end of the turn, the civilian will request to join the player's army.
+If the spy is placed in a city with a civilian, and that civilian is friends with the spy, at the end of the turn, the civilian will request to join the player's army.

 Cities may now be explored, and players can access barracks, mystics, and town squares.

 Barracks: Here, the player can buy additional Tactics using Craft points, which are earned by defeating officers and winning battles.
 The player can buy the same tactic over and over, but each time the price increases.